+ESC 101 Cr.4

 Special Topics in Geography/Earth Science

 Specifically selected topics or skills which may be designed for the interest of special groups will be offered with formalized instruction and methodology appropriate to geography and/or earth science.
 May be counted as an elective in the geography major or earth science minor at the discretion of the Geography/Earth Science Department.
 Prerequisite may be required at the discretion of the department.
-Repeatable for credit - maximum 6.
+Repeatable for credit - maximum six.
 Prerequisite: junior standing.
+(Cross-listed with ESC/GEO; may only earn credit in one department.)
 Offered Occasionally.

 ESC/GEO 476/576 Cr.1-3